wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### expanded

-1.&emsp;Before miracle workers are ready to undertake their [miracle workers’] function in this world, it is essential that they [miracle workers] fully understand the fear of release.
+1. Before miracle workers are ready to undertake their [miracle workers’] function in this world, it is essential that they [miracle workers] fully understand the fear of release.
 ²Otherwise they [miracle workers] may unwittingly foster the belief that release is imprisonment, a belief that is already very prevalent.
 3This misperception [release is imprisonment] arises in turn from the belief that harm can be limited to the body.
 ⁴That [believing release is imprisonment] is because of the underlying fear that the mind can hurt itself.